kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## Where can I find examples of Custom CSS created by other users?

-Check [Custom CSS](../features/custom-css.md).
-Also check [Kagi Discord](https://kagi.com/discord) server which has an #appearance channel where people are sharing custom CSS examples.
+Please check out [Custom CSS](../features/custom-css.md).
+Users looking for more could also ask in the [Kagi Discord](https://kagi.com/discord).

 ## Does Kagi support crypto / anonymous payments?